jepegit/cellpy/docs/getting_started/checkup.md

 ## Pre-releases
 If you want to install a pre-release (a version that is so bleeding edge that it ends with a alpha or beta release identification, *e.g.* ends with .b2).
-Then you can add the –pre modifier to the installation command
+Then you can add the –-pre modifier to the installation command

 ```console
 python -m pip install --pre cellpy